Pack of progesterone pills against a pink background

 Despite their similarities, estrogen and progesterone have some key differences in how they operate within the body.
 These include the impact they have on:

 • The menstrual cycle – When it comes to the menstrual cycle, estrogen and progesterone differ in terms of their timing.
-[12] Estrogen is higher during the first half of the menstrual cycle, which is known as the luteal phase.
+[12] Estrogen is higher during the first half of the menstrual cycle, which is known as the follicular phase.
 This phase takes place during the two weeks leading up to ovulation.
 Progesterone takes over as the dominant hormone after ovulation and typically peaks one week prior to menstruation.
 This part of the menstrual cycle is known as the ovulatory phase.

 • Cancer risk – Estrogen dominance can cause uterine cells to multiply out of control, potentially leading to the development of cancer.
 Adequate progesterone levels can counteract some of these effects.
 [13] However, both types of hormones have been associated with breast cancer.
 [14]

-• Birth control – Some birth control pills contain a combination of oestrogen and progestin, which is a synthetic form of progesterone that’s more easily absorbed by the body.
+• Birth control – Some birth control pills contain a combination of estrogen and progestin, which is a synthetic form of progesterone that’s more easily absorbed by the body.
 Combination birth control pills work by preventing ovulation from occurring.
 [15] Other birth control pills contain only progestin.
 Progestin-only pills work by thickening the uterus’ mucus to the point in which sperm can’t reach the egg.

 Is estrogen or progesterone better?